mattkingit/mattkingit/README.md

 (Update)
 - Did some database design though it is still a work in progress
+  - Requested and received download from LinkedIn of data
+  - Created Excel spreadsheet from the LinkedIn download and added missing fields and/or data
+  - Created Access database for designing tables and relationships
+  - Created databases in the following database server environments
+    - SQL Server
+    - mySQL
+    - PostgreSQL
 - Created a .NET 5 Microservice Application with ASP.NET
   - Created MVC REST Service for Education using SQLite and Entity Framework
     - Also verified it works with SQL Server and Entity Framework